 Located on Lower Main Rd between Station and Norfolk Road, our market will feature stalls run by many residents of Obs, Salt River, Mowbray and surrounds, in keeping with Streetopia being a community event that seeks to have residents participate in and benefit from the event.
 These will be complemented by a range of stalls offering craft, art, vintage and retro items.

 In addition to the variety of activities that will take place along Lower Main Rd in this area, a small live music stage can also be found at Voom-Voom Vintage at junction of of Lower Main Road and Norfolk Rd.

-Thanks to the participation and interest of business owners on the far end of Lower Main Rd, our event footprint has extended to Norfolk Rd, where a small stage will be hosted thanks to the efforts and support of Fred Spider and Chantal from Voom-Voom Vintage and Nevernew.
-Many thanks to them and the residents of the area for enabling this area’s activities – and to Fred from Voom-Voom Vintage for assisting with co-ordinating this year’s stage lineup.
+Thanks to the participation and interest of business owners on the far end of Lower Main Rd in 2017, our event footprint extended to include Norfolk Rd, where a small stage will again play host to a range of amazing live music.
+Many thanks to the residents and business owners of the area for enabling this area’s activities – and to Fred from Voom-Voom Vintage for assisting with co-ordinating this year’s stage lineup.

 NEW in 2018: Vintage Obs Day!

 We’re very happy to announce that the fantastic Vintage Obs Day will be part of our 2018 event!
 Thanks to the efforts of Obs resident Hazel Walton, who has convened classic auto and bike shows over the last few years, the newly-extended portion of our event from Collingwood to St Michael’s Roads will see a spread of classic and vintage autos and bikes on display.
 This area will, for this year, be named after an iconic customised hotrod, named the Crawler, which has featured at AfrikaBurn, and will function as the stage for the area’s music.

 Thanks to the volunteer spirit of DJ’s Schwulst & Ford, the area will play host to their eclectic range of tunes on the day!